t-sorger/zksbom/zksbom/README.md

 ### Uploading an SBOM as a Vendor

 This command uploads the specified SBOM to the system.
-Currently, the SBOM must include a vulnerability section, which can be generated using tools like [trivy](https://trivy.dev/).

 ```Bash
 cargo run -- upload_sbom --api-key 123 --sbom ../sboms/zksbom-verifier.cdx.json